Robert Levine, DDS, and Peter Vitruk, PhD, discuss CO2 laser efficiency in coagulation and healing

 Robert Levine, DDS, is director of Laser Dentistry, Arizona School of Dentistry & Oral Health and founder of Global Laser Oral Health, LLC, a designer of online laser dentistry training programs for academia, general dentists, and hygienists.

 Peter Vitruk, PhD, MInstP, CPhys, is founder of LightScalpel, LLC.
-He is a member of the the Institute of Physics and a Diplomate of and a Director with the American Board of Laser Surgery, USA.
+He is a member of the the Institute of Physics and a Diplomate of and Special Advisor of Laser Physics & Safety Education at the American Board of Laser Surgery, USA.
 Dr. Vitruk can be reached at 1-866-589-2722 or [email protected].

 Authors greatly appreciate the support and contribution from Anna Glazkova, PhD, in preparing this material for publication.